 Lastly, the court found that although the plaintiff’s concerns for its political neutrality were reasonable, there was no evidence that the respondents using the clips had resulted in any sort of reputational damage.
 Therefore, there was no finding of unfairness for the final factor.

 In weighing all of these six factors, the court ultimately held that the respondents’ dealing was fair.

 The court determined that the respondents’ use of a substantial portion of the plaintiff’s copyrighted works was fair and dismissed the plaintiff’s request for relief.
 This decision creates a potential option for users of copyrighted works to argue that their actions fall under the fair dealing exception for criticism even when the reproduced work itself is not the target of the criticism.

 Learn more about our copyright practice.

-Kiera Boyd is currently attending law school at the University of Western Ontario.
+Kiera Boyd graduated from the Faculty of Law at the University of Western Ontario.
 Prior to law school, she completed an Honours Bachelor of Arts in English Literature with a minor in Political Science at Queen’s University.
-As a writer of young adult books, Kiera has a strong interest in copyright law and learning more about the protection of creative works.
+During her summers throughout school, Kiera worked as an Administrative Assistant at a large national firm, where she was part of the Intellectual Property Team.